 - Colchicine: to treat acute arthritis of pseudogout

 Most people do well with treatment to reduce the acute joint pain.
 A medicine such as colchicine may help prevent repeat attacks.
 There is no treatment to remove the CPPD crystals.

 Permanent joint damage can occur without treatment.

-Call for an appointment with your health care provider if you have attacks of joint swelling and joint pain.
+Call your health care provider if you have attacks of joint swelling and joint pain.

-- Last reviewed on 6/15/2012
+- Last reviewed on 1/16/2016